Past Artists- Find out which artists have played the Festival.

 For the next 22 years, the Festival was programmed by Eddie Barcan, who worked as Ken’s assistant for three years prior to his death.
 To this day the Festival shares much of the same philosophy from the early days, though it has never stopped moving forward and developing, incorporating new ideas and features.
 The last two decades have seen a huge growth in awareness and popularity of the festival, in part due to great reviews and many years of national television and radio coverage, but most often due to word of mouth and recommendations.
 Today, a new generation of staff, including over two hundred who come together just for the weekend and who like their predecessors and its audience, share a passion for the Festival ensure its success.

 There are 4 different stages at the Festival; Stage 1, housed within a giant marquee in front of the main Festival arena, Stage 2, a more intimate venue, The Club Tent, hosted on the Festival’s behalf by five local folk clubs and The Den, a stage dedicated to emerging talent.
 There, in addition to invited artists, members of the audience including some well-known names get up and perform.
 Indeed very often the real stars are not the booked acts but the audience themselves, who create their own music in sessions in the bars and long into the evenings in the campsite.

-In 2011, The Den was launched, as a stage dedicated to emerging talent.
-It is located just another area for young people called The Hub, away from the bustle of the main stages, and set within a beautiful Indian marquee, decorated to create a quirky, welcoming and intimate space.
+The Den was launched in 2011, it is located by another area for young people called The Hub, away from the bustle of the main stages, and set within a beautiful Indian marquee, decorated to create a quirky, welcoming and intimate space.
 In addition to booked artists, 15 minute slots are set aside daily for musicians attending the Festival and there are sessions at night.
 Both areas have helped Cambridge become popular who a whole new generation of young festival goers.